jmngandu/FREE-OPEN/README.md

 # Contributing to Git Demo

-Thank you for considering contributing to Git Demo!
+Thank you for considering contributing to FREE&OPEN!
 By participating in this project, you help make it better.
 Whether you're reporting bugs, suggesting enhancements, or contributing code, your collaboration is valued.

 ## Table of Contents